geddski/csstyle/README.md

 MIT

 ## TODO
-- make pretty demo and host on gh-pages
+- make pretty demo/docs site and host on gh-pages
 - simple unit test for specificity
 - ship mixins as gem
+- try sass functions instead of mixins
+- support stylus and less